Willie O'Ree: Playing career

 O'Ree first began playing hockey out-of-province after being signed to the Quebec Frontenacs of the Quebec Junior Hockey League in September 1954.
 O'Ree played junior hockey for several teams in Quebec and Ontario before being signed by the Quebec Aces of the Quebec Hockey League (QHL) in 1955.
 Midway through his second minor-league season with the Quebec Aces, O'Ree was called up to the Boston Bruins of the NHL to replace Leo Labine, who was unable to play due to an illness.
-Two years earlier, O'Ree had been blinded when he was hit in his right eye by an errant puck; which would have precluded him from playing in the NHL if the Bruins had known.
+Two years earlier, O'Ree had been blinded when he was hit in his right eye by an errant puck; this would have precluded him from playing in the NHL if the Bruins had known.
 However, O'Ree managed to keep it secret, and made his NHL debut with the Bruins on January 18, 1958, against the Montreal Canadiens, becoming the first black player in league history.
 He played two games that year, with centre man Don McKenney and right wing Jerry Toppazzini as his linemates.
 O'Ree played 43 games for the Bruins during the 1960–61 NHL season.
 An incident occurred during a game from that season against the Chicago Blackhawks in Chicago Stadium.
 According to O'Ree, he was called racist names by several of the Blackhawks players.
 During the game, Eric Nesterenko butt-ended O'Ree, knocking out his two front teeth and breaking his nose.
 O'Ree responded by hitting Nesterenko over the head with his stick, which O'Ree said "almost created a riot."
 O'Ree remembered that fans called him racist names and that the Blackhawks players were threatening to kill him, and he stated that he was "lucky to get out of the arena alive."
 After the 1960–61 season, O'Ree was traded to the Montreal Canadiens.
 O'Ree described that the Canadiens were run by racists and that he wasn't invited to try out for the team, but was sent to a minor league team in Hull, Quebec.
 O'Ree scored 4 goals and 10 assists in his NHL career, all in 1961.